Multimodal AI: Collaborative Emotion Labeling in Audio Data

 Each data sample was annotated by three randomly assigned in-house experts and three annotators from the general crowd.
 All labelers had been previously trained on a variety of examples of correct annotations and demonstrated sufficient quality.
 To control the quality of the process, we used automatic post-acceptance checks with LLM (Mixtral 7x8).
 Its aim was to examine if there were any contradictions in emotional descriptions, do a logical majority vote over the emotional description of 3 labelers, and check the basic majority vote over pitch/volume/pace.
 Based on its verdict, some labels could have been rejected.

-As a result, the example recording included in this post has been annotated by the majority of annotators as medium-pitch, medium-volume, and medium-pace.
+As a result, the example recording included above has been annotated by the majority of annotators as medium-pitch, medium-volume, and medium-pace.
 The annotators have also identified the following emotions and voice characteristics:

 Conclusions